dazzmo/CassieControllers/examples/arm/README.md

 # 3 DoF Arm
 ## Arm Simulation
-To run the simulation with the controller, enter the directory that contains the arm_simulator exectutable (e.g. /build/examples/arm/) and run the following:
+To run the simulation with the controller, enter the directory that contains the arm_simulator executable (e.g. /build/examples/arm/) and run the following:
 `./arm_simulator`

 ## Arm Code Generation